-- Defining any associations between water quality and the present condition of species in an area.
-Is water quality a limiting factor to fish, wildlife, and plant productivity within the stream corridor? - Determining how water quality is affected by other controls and ecosystem processes (e.g., mass wasting, flooding, stream flow, shade, vegetation, soils)? - Identifying beneficial uses that are dependent on water quality (e.g., fish and wildlife species that dwell in or drink from the stream, near-shore, or marine environment; fish, wildlife, and people that consume fish and wildlife that dwell in or drink from the stream, near-shore, or marine environment; drinking water; irrigation water, swimming).
+- Determining how water quality is affected by other controls and ecosystem processes (e.g., mass wasting, flooding, stream flow, shade, vegetation, soils). - Identifying beneficial uses that are dependent on water quality (e.g., fish and wildlife species that dwell in or drink from the stream, near-shore, or marine environment; fish, wildlife, and people that consume fish and wildlife that dwell in or drink from the stream, near-shore, or marine environment; drinking water; irrigation water, swimming).

 Consider current conditions as well as how each of these characteristics has been altered from historic conditions and how they will change over time if current landuse activities, regulations, and trends continue.
-Refer to Chapter 4.5.4, Restoring Water Quality, of this document for information on potential human impacts to water quality, and potential techniques to address those impacts.
+Refer to Chapter 4.6.7, Water Quality, of this document for information on potential human impacts to water quality, and potential techniques to address those impacts.

 Chemical assessment can be conducted at the watershed, reach, or site scale.
+Impairments to water quality can be expressed as a function of the catchment area above the sample site.
 Because water quality varies with flow and with processes that influence the supply, transport, and fate of solutes in a stream, the frequency and timing of measurement is one of the biggest determinants of the value of the data, no matter what scale of assessment is conducted.

-3.2.1.3 Biological assessment
+3.2.1.3 Biological Habitat Aassessment